Levin College of Law

 About

-Lea Johnston is a leading expert in the areas of mental health and criminal law and procedure.
-A productive scholar, her work has appeared in top law reviews, including the Washington University Law Review, the Florida Law Review, the Notre Dame Law Review, and the Georgia Law Review, among others.
-She also publishes in top peer-reviewed, interdisciplinary journals, including Behavioral Sciences and the Law, among others.
+Lea Johnston is the Clarence J. TeSelle Professor and Professor of Law at the University of Florida.
+She is a leading expert in the areas of mental health and criminal law and procedure.
+A productive scholar, Johnston’s work has appeared in top law reviews and peer-reviewed, interdisciplinary journals.
 Her work has been widely cited by legal scholars and appears in leading treatises in criminal law, constitutional law, and criminal procedure.
 Her work has also received attention from courts and social scientists, and her theory of sentencing forms part of the theoretical framework for the standard textbook for forensic psychiatry fellowship programs.
+Johnston is also an Associate Director of the Race and Crime Center for Justice.

 In 2020, Johnston was elected into the American Law Institute.
 She has served as Chair of both the Criminal Justice Section and the Law and Mental Disability Section of the American Association of Law Schools.
 She has also served on the Legal Scholars Committee of the American Psychology-Law Society.